N0toriou5/Frontiers_in_Genetics_2019/README.md

-# Frontiers_in_Genetics_2019
+# Pan-Cancer and Single-Cell Modeling of Genomic Alterations Through Gene Expression
-Code used to produce the analysis in Mercatelli et al.,Pan-Cancer and Single-Cell Modeling of Genomic Alterations Through Gene Expression
+Code used to produce the analysis in Mercatelli et al., 2019, DOI: 10.3389/fgene.2019.00671 (https://www.frontiersin.org/articles/10.3389/fgene.2019.00671/full)